 Group messaging restrictions

-This can be beneficial to achieve various outcomes.
+You can use group messaging restrictions to achieve various outcomes.
 For example:

-Preventing junior staff from directly messaging senior leadership.
+To stop junior staff from messaging senior leadership directly.

-Blocking communication between certain departments such as HR and Finance.
+To block communication between departments such as HR and Finance.

-Enforcing site-level boundaries in healthcare or hospitality environments.
+To enforce site‑level boundaries in healthcare or hospitality settings.

 Create a rule

-To create a communication restriction rule between groups please follow these simple steps:
+To create a communication restriction rule between groups, follow these simple steps:

 Click Moderation Tools, then click Information Barriers.

-Click Group on the first drop down option and choose the relevant one from the populated list.
+Click Group in the first drop-down, then choose the relevant one from the populated list.

-Click Group on the second drop down option and choose the appropriate one the first group can't send messages to.
+Click Group in the second drop-down, then choose the appropriate one that the first group can't send messages to.

 Click Save Rule.